Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 Then there’s the issue of bone structure.
 The length of your collarbones is largely genetic, and that’s a big part of determining how wide your shoulders can get.
 If you have a thinner build, it’s easy to assume you’re fated to have narrow shoulders.
 But that isn’t quite right, either.
 I’ve added over a dozen inches to my shoulder circumference.

-Finally, we’ve helped over 15,000 people bulk up, tracking their progress along the way.
+We’ve helped over 15,000 people bulk up, tracking their progress along the way.
 If you spend the next 6 months bulking up your shoulder muscles, how much broader can you get them?
 To answer that question, we tracked our client results.
-We’ll show you before/after photos and measurements.
+We’ll show you their before/after photos and measurements to give you a realistic idea of how much broader you can get your shoulders.

 A skinny guy bulking up and becoming muscular, illustrated by Shane Duquette for Bony to Beastly.